minitru/bunnyAI/README.md

-# Multi-Book Enhanced RAG API - Literary Analysis
+# a Multi-Book Enhanced RAG API - Literary Analysis

 A sophisticated REST API for deep literary analysis of multiple books using ChromaDB and Claude 3.5 Sonnet.
 Query books individually or together with comprehensive context and professional literary analysis.